IIP-Design/lab-tools/docs/_studies/2022/04/repos.md

 ### Non-WordPress - 4

+_The following repositories were archived on June 28, 2022_

 The following repos are unrelated to WordPress.
 They are either early versions of current projects or (in the case of prettier-config) a tool that is no longer used by the team.

 - [cdp-app](https://github.com/IIP-Design/cdp-app) - An early client for use with the CDP API.
 Predecessor to Content Commons.